 Now you're hooked onto mineral makeup, here are the best brands you need to know about.

-With a mineral makeup history that spans over 35 years, BareMinerals is probably the most recognisable mineral brand here in the UK.
+With a mineral makeup history that spans over 35 years, BareMinerals is probably the most recognizable mineral brand's available.
 It all began with the iconic mineral powder foundation (which has just had a shade extension to now offer 30 different tones), but it also caters to everything else your makeup bag could need.
 Not only that, but the brand also offers up impressive skincare products too.

 Its latest and most exciting launch is its new liquid foundation, BarePro.
 This light and easy-to-blend foundation also comes in 30 shades and offers all the skin-soothing benefits of a mineral foundation with the ease and comfort of a liquid one.

 Frequently found in dermatologist offices or on cosmeceutical skincare websites, Glo Minerals is designed for skin that needs extra care and attention.
 All the products have been designed to be used post-procedures and contain anti-inflammatory and antibacterial ingredients.
 The best seller is the pressed foundation, which you can sweep over your face with a large foundation or kabuki brush.
 It contains a very clever ingredient called octyldodecyl stearoyl stearate, which decreases water loss from the skin by forming a barrier on the skin’s surface without clogging and feeling heavy.

 Launched in 2013, PÜR Cosmetics (it was originally known as PÜR Minerals back then) wanted to shake things up in the mineral makeup world by creating innovative products that hadn't been seen or done before.
 Case in point: their eye polish, the first-ever gel-based mineral eye shadow that was brought to the market.
-You can apply it with a brush or your finger, and it preps and primes the eyelid so the colour stays in place.
+You can apply it with a brush or your finger, and it preps and primes the eyelid so the color stays in place.
 It comes in six shades and unsurprisingly has become one of the brand's best sellers.